tanbro/redis_func_cache/README.md

         return conf.decoder(h)
 ```

-As the code snippet above, the hash value is calculated by the full name of the function, the source code of the function, the arguments and keyword arguments --- they are serialized and hashed, then decoded.
+As the code snippet above, the hash value is calculated by the full name of the function, the bytes code of the function, the arguments and keyword arguments —— they are serialized and hashed, then decoded.

 The serializer and decoder are defined in the `__hash_config__` attribute of the policy class and are used to serialize arguments and decode the resulting hash.
 By default, the serializer is [`pickle`][] and the decoder uses the md5 algorithm.
 If no decoder is specified, the hash value is returned as bytes.